 Playing Lean is a serious game based on Lean Startup and Value Proposition Design.
 With Playing Lean you learn to apply the principles of Lean Startup in a risk-free environment.

-You form a fictional startup with your teammates and compete against other startups in order to conquer the market This means that you have to make strategic choices about how you use your employees: do they build your product, do they experiment to get to know the wishes of the customer or do they enter the market to meet that customer and sell?
+You form a fictional startup with your teammates and compete against other startups in order to conquer the market This means that you have to make strategic choices about how you use your employees: do they Construction your product, do they experiment to get to know the wishes of the customer or do they enter the market to meet that customer and sell?
 Or do you invest in your business operations?